 Project description / objective

-Established in 2010 with initial funding of USD $50 million from Chevron Corporation.
-This funding covered 2010 - 2014 implementing a regional strategy for addressing deep-rooted socio-economic problems (rather than symptoms) in the Niger Delta.
-It grew networks of international and local partners to collaborate in developing and implementing new solutions and reducing dependence on oil in the region.
+PIND has been implementing a regional strategy for addressing deep-rooted socio-economic problems (rather than symptoms) in the Niger Delta.
+It grew networks of international and local partners to collaborate in developing and implementing new solutions geared towards reducing poverty and conflict, and dependence on oil in the region.

 Market system focus

 Nigeria's fisheries market is estimated at 3.2 million metric tonnes.
 Half of that is met by imports.

 Local fish farmers are constrained by poor access to information and training on good pond management practices, poor access to quality inputs, poor access to viable markets

 Nigeria’s average yield for cassava production is less than 10 tonnes per hectare.
 This is less than the international average of 30 tonnes/hectare.

 Poor stem varieties, lack of access and wrong application of fertilisers and crop protective products impedes the performance of producers.

 Cocoa is Nigeria’s leading agricultural export with estimated market demand of 500,000 metric tonnes per annum and a local production capacity of 225,000 metric tonnes annually.